 Scandinavian Airlines (SAS) serves millions of passengers annually, operating short-haul flights within Europe and long-haul routes to Asia and North America.
-As a European airline, some strict laws and regulations aid passengers in cases of flight disruptions and we are here to explain the full extent of your rights.
-How much SAS compensation can you expect and what are the procedures to claim your money?
+As a European airline, some strict laws and regulations aid passengers in cases of flight disruptions, and we are here to explain the full extent of your rights.
+How much SAS compensation can you expect, and what are the procedures to claim your money?

-Each nation has its own aviation regulations but certain international agreements govern passenger rights on a larger scale.
+Each nation has its aviation regulations, but certain international agreements govern passenger rights on a larger scale.
 Regulation EC 261/2004 is a law that applies to all flights departing from and arriving at airports in the European Union and several other countries.
 It also applies to every flight operated by a European airline to any non-EU destination.

 The regulation stipulates that all passengers are eligible for compensation if their flight is delayed over a set period, cancelled without sufficient notice, or if they are denied boarding due to overbooking.